3 October 2025

 Ethiopia’s shift from a largely agriculture-based economy is fueling the growth of industry, particularly cement production, which sits at the heart of the country’s development story.
 New homes, schools, and hospitals are essential, but they also bring the risk of rising emissions.
 Cement is among the most carbon-intensive materials, contributing around 7% of global CO₂ emissions.

-As one of the first African countries to join LeadIT, Ethiopia has since 2021 demonstrated strong commitment to the goals of the Paris Agreement.
+As one of the first African countries to join LeadIT, Ethiopia has since 2021 demonstrated a strong commitment to the goals of the Paris Agreement.
 Determined to meet the twin challenges of building a new economy while delivering on climate targets, the Ethiopian government turned to LeadIT to explore models of best practice.
 From the outset, Ethiopia emphasized collaboration: industry and government working together to identify scalable technologies and solutions.

 Lessons from India